arskiir/console-games/README.md

 ## Contribution

 I need your help!!!
 Let's grow this project together.
-If you have any ideas, wether it's a new game, performance improvements, etc, please open an issue or a pull request.
+If you have any ideas, wether it's a new game, performance improvements, code refactor/redesign, etc, please open an issue or a pull request.

 ### To create a game